 Several jurors described tension and perceived threats in the jury room.

 Gail Levine spent her career prosecuting murderers and has been providing legal insight and analysis of the sentencing proceedings since it began months ago.

-Gail Levine, a veteran prosecutor who has tried some of South Florida’s most high profile cases over her 30-plus year career, joined This Week in South Florida hosts Glenna Milberg and Michael Putney to discuss.
-Their conversation can be seen at the top of this page.
+She joined This Week in South Florida hosts Glenna Milberg and Michael Putney to discuss and unravel what happened, and their conversation can be seen at the top of this page.